Kaimey/Basic-Gitpid/README.md

 *Bootstrap working correctly
 *issues with div spacing on the main sections - Works correctly on all devices except full screen PC

+#####Conclusion
+As this is my first attempt at creating a website along using bootstrap and css i beleive i have managed to complete the task at hand, although there would be some changes to elavate the design that hopefully over the next few months i will be able to implement to see how far i have progressed.